Repair An Outdoor Light Fixture

 Wires for old outdoor light fixture sticking out from the vinyl siding

-Fortunately the type NM electrical cable was in good working condition.
-I removed the two-screw metal clamp type Romex connector and used the plastic button type connector that was packaged with the new Arlington plastic siding box that I installed.
+Fortunately, the type NM electrical cable was in good working condition.
+I removed the two-screw metal clamp-type Romex connector and used the plastic button-type connector packaged with the new Arlington plastic siding box that I installed.

-A siding box is used to mount an outdoor light fixture on vinyl siding
+A siding box is used to mount a light fixture on vinyl siding outside.

-A siding box is used to mount an outdoor light fixture on vinyl siding
+A siding box is used to mount a light fixture on the vinyl siding outside.

 A siding box is an excellent method of supporting an outdoor light fixture on vinyl siding and other surfaces.
 I have used them many times to repair an outdoor light fixture installation.